Societal Alignment Frameworks Can Improve LLM Alignment: Societal Alignment Frameworks and their View on Uncertainty

-Building on the above, the inherent uncertainty in LLM alignment is not a weakness but often a valuable feature that enables models to handle complex scenarios ethically \citep{delacroix2024lost}.
-In fact, as highlighted by \citet{10.1145/3461702.3462571}, uncertainty communication can be useful for obtaining fairer models by revealing data biases, improving decision-making by guiding reliance on predictions, and building trust in automated systems.
-Therefore, it is essential to develop methods for communicating uncertainty to users.
-Unlike humans, however, LLMs lack the non-verbal and contextual cues that naturally support communication \citep{Bisconti2021}.
-Existing research has shown that LLMs struggle to convey their uncertainty to users, both implicitly (e.g., hedging language) and explicitly (e.g., confidence scores), a skill that humans possess intuitively \citep{Alkaissi2023ArtificialHI, liu2024trustworthyllmssurveyguideline,shorinwa2024surveyuncertaintyquantificationlarge}.
+However, effectively communicating this uncertainty remains a challenge.
+Unlike humans, LLMs lack the non-verbal and contextual cues that naturally support nuanced communication \citep{Bisconti2021}.
+Existing research has shown that LLMs struggle to convey their uncertainty to users, both implicitly (e.g., through hedging language) and explicitly (e.g., via confidence scores), a skill that humans possess intuitively \citep{Alkaissi2023ArtificialHI, liu2024trustworthyllmssurveyguideline,shorinwa2024surveyuncertaintyquantificationlarge}.
 On the other hand, humans themselves have varying levels of understanding regarding probability and statistics, which are needed to interpret model uncertainty estimates \citep{10.1145/3461702.3462571,10.1001/archinternmed.2009.481}.
-Furthermore, human cognition is subject to biases that can impede accurate interpretation of uncertainty \citep{Kahneman,REYNA200889}.
-These challenges can be partially addressed by choosing the appropriate communication methods, a key consideration for the design of effective user interfaces \citep{8457476}, and by designing collaborative interaction environments, as discussed by \citet{Montemayor2021}.
+Human cognition is also subject to inherent biases that can impede accurate interpretation of uncertainty \citep{Kahneman,REYNA200889}.
+These challenges can be partially addressed by choosing the appropriate communication methods, a key consideration for the design of effective user interfaces \citep{8457476}, and by designing collaborative interaction environments, as discussed by \citet{Montemayor2021}.\looseness=-1